-Before you can install a firmware update on the Makito X4, you may need to obtain and install an updated license (depending on the version limit and expiration date of the currently installed license).
+Before you can install a firmware update on the Makito X4, you may need to obtain and install a new license (depending on the version limit and expiration date of the currently installed license).
 For more information, see Managing Licenses.

-When you first receive the Makito X Series appliance, the necessary firmware is pre-installed on it.
-Firmware updates and licenses are issued through Haivision's Download Center on our website at: https://support.haivision.com.
+When you first receive a Makito X Series appliance, the necessary firmware is pre-installed on it.
+Firmware upgrades and licenses are issued through Haivision's Download Center on our website at: https://support.haivision.com.